Roger Kirby (wrestler)

-Willis Kirby (December 14, 1939 – March 18, 2019), better known as Roger Kirby, was an American professional wrestler who competed throughout the United States, Mexico and Puerto Rico.
-He primarily competed within the National Wrestling Alliance, where he is a former NWA World Junior Heavyweight Champion, and also competed in promotions such as the World Wrestling Association, the WWE and Empresa Mexicana de Lucha Libre.
+Willis Kirby (December 14, 1939 – March 18, 2019), better known by the ring name Roger Kirby, was an American professional wrestler who competed throughout the United States, Mexico and Puerto Rico.
+He primarily competed within the National Wrestling Alliance, where he is a former NWA World Junior Heavyweight Champion, and also competed in promotions such as the World Wrestling Association, the World Wrestling Federation and Empresa Mexicana de Lucha Libre.
 Fellow wrestlers have called Kirby "one of the greatest performers to ever work in the squared circle".